Streeting heckled as he urges progressives to fight the ‘populist right’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Health Secretary Wes Streeting was interrupted by climate protesters on Saturday, as he gave a speech urging progressives to fight the “cynicism” of the “populist right” in a battle of ideas.
+Health Secretary Wes Streeting was interrupted by climate protesters on Saturday, as he gave a speech urging progressives to fight the “cynicism” of the “populist right”.

-Two women shouted over him as he used an address to the Fabian Society to call for the centre-left to take on the “miserablist, declinist vision” he said was offered by figures like Reform UK leader Nigel Farage.
+Two women shouted over him as he used an address to the Fabian Society to call for the centre-left to challenge the “miserablist, declinist vision” he said was offered by figures like Reform UK leader Nigel Farage.

-The demonstrators, who were both swiftly taken out of the conference hall in central London by security, said they had voted Labour but were protesting against the continued subsidisation of Drax power station in North Yorkshire.
+The demonstrators, who were both swiftly removed from the conference in London’s Guildhall by security, said they voted Labour in 2024 but were protesting against the continued subsidisation of Drax power station in North Yorkshire.

-Mr Streeting said the Government was implementing policies to bring about change, including by hiring more doctors and cutting NHS waiting lists, adding: “And that’s much better than shouting from the sidelines.”
+Mr Streeting said the Government was implementing policies to bring about change, including by hiring more doctors, ending strikes and cutting NHS waiting lists, adding: “And that’s much better than shouting from the sidelines.”

 One of the demonstrators, Zoe Courtney-Bodgener, told the PA news agency: “Labour promised change and we voted for them because we wanted change and they are continuing to subsidise.